-Agave was an attempt at making a small, monospace, outline font that would be geometrically regular and simple.
+Agave was an attempt at making a small, monospaced, outline font that would be geometrically regular and simple.
 The endeavor was motivated by a deep adoration of old-school console bitmap fonts, of Consolas, of Pragmata Pro, as well as a novice's curiosity for typographical design.

 Adhering to personal tastes, bone-deep laziness, and the quirky spirit of old computer terminal fonts, the delineations of frame and trait amounted to two mathematical patterns: the power of two and the golden ratio.

-And, as may be expected with such a slender foundation, constructing the font turned out to be a rather repetitive and mechanical activity, and the resulting font was of such a plainness that it was embarrassing to read at larger sizes.
+And, as may be expected with such a slender foundation, constructing the font turned out to be a rather repetitive and mechanical activity, and the resulting font was of such a plainness that made it embarrassing to read at larger sizes.
 At smaller, terminal-standard sizes, however, something of the aspired retro quirkiness could be detected.

 Between the aforementioned design concerns of frame and trait, the idea of the "power of two" features most prominently in the frame part.

 For instance, each glyph lives in a box of width 1024 and height 2048.
 The baseline rests at the 512 line from the bottom.
 The x-height occurs within a space of 1024, and a basic glyph extends at most 1536 vertically, leaving a buffer of 256 at the top and at the bottom for diacritics.

 Horizontally speaking, depending on the overall shape of the glyph, the edges rest on the 64, 128, or 256 lines, etc. If any edge of a glyph is defined by a curve, that edge is afforded 8, 16, or 32, etc. for the overshoot.